n00bC0d3/maybank-tech-assessment/README.md

     #please edit the file pv.yaml first and update the value of :
     spec.csi.volumeHandle in PersistentVolume

-    #Please deploy AWS EKS and EFS in the region first,
+    #Please deploy AWS EKS and EFS in the region first, install aws csi driver,
     then do :
     #set login current aws profile into kubernetes cluster
     aws eks update-kubeconfig --region ap-southeast-1 --name <Cluster-name>